fauna/fauna-go/README.md

 }
 ```

-In query results, the driver represents an eventSource as `fauna.EventSource` values.
+In query results, the driver represents an event source as a `fauna.EventSource` value.

 To start a stream from a query result, call `Stream()` and pass the `fauna.EventSource`.
+This lets you output a stream alongside normal query results:

 ```go
 type Product struct {